websauna/websauna/docs/source/narrative/crud/admin.rst

 .. image:: ../images/nested-admin-list.png
     :width: 640px

-Nested admin listing view does not differ from a normal ``ModelAdmin`` listing view.
-Because we do not customize the listing ``OrganizationCustomerAdmin`` inherits the standard :py:class:`websauna.system.admin.views.Listing` view and we do not need to define this view.

-It uses ``OrganizationCustomerAdmin.get_query`` to populate the listing and this is limited to organization through using :ref:`SQLAlchemy` ORM relationships.
+Nested admin listing view does not differ from a normal ``ModelAdmin`` listing view. ``OrganizationCustomerAdmin`` inherits the standard :py:class:`websauna.system.admin.views.Listing` view and we do not need to define this view.
+It uses ``OrganizationCustomerAdmin.get_query`` to populate the listing and this is limited to organization through using :term:`SQLAlchemy` ORM relationships.

 Add view
 --------